We arrived in Kuranda, the Village in the Rainforest just 25km northwest of Cairns in Far North Queensland, Australia.

 One of those most unique trees on the property is pictured below.

 Rainforest & Orchard Tours Kuranda is an excellent product, and Perry is a knowledgeable and pleasant host.
 This company is an excellent addition to the offerings at Kuranda.
-It is a young company and as yet, there web page is not up, but they do have a rudimentary Facebook page going.
-It is easier to contact them.

 The tour should go for about 2 hours.
 However, we were well over 3 hours, because it was just too much fun to stop.